Hi Sno-Valley Community,

 If you do not see a local resource to meet your need, call 2-1-1 for further assistance.

-Do you have a resource suggestion?
-It can be a book, podcast, movie, show, anything!
+Do you have a podcast or book suggestion?
 We’d love to hear from you!
 Respond to this email or reach out to us email@example.com

 What’s Happening in the Community!